magento/devdocs/src/cloud/release-notes/mcd-release-notes.md

    -  **Specify custom images and versions in custom Magento Cloud Docker configuration**—Updated the `build:custom:compose` command with options to specify custom images and versions when generating a custom Docker compose configuration file (`docker-compose.yaml`).
 See [Build a custom Docker Compose configuration]({{ site.baseurl }}/cloud/docker/docker-quick-reference.html#build-a-custom-docker-compose-configuration). <!--MCLOUD-7089-->

-   -  Updated the Docker host configuration to expose port 443 to enable access to Magento (`https://magento2.docker`) from all CLI containers.<!--MCLOUD-6806-->
+   -  Updated the Docker host configuration to expose port 443 to enable access to Magento (`https://magento2.docker`) from all CLI containers.
+You can change the default port by adding the `--tls-port` option when you generate the Docker configuration file.<!--MCLOUD-6806-->

 -  {:.fix}Fixed an issue that caused the {{site.data.var.mcd-prod}} build to fail if the `app/etc/env.php` file exists.<!--MCLOUD-6732-->